ahmohbati/SecOn/Email.md

 </code></pre>

 ####How do I configure the OS itself to send emails?####
 Install and configure your favorite mail server.
-Depending on your needs, this could be something simple like nullmailer (recommended) or something more complex like exim4.<br>
+Depending on your needs, this could be something simple like `nullmailer` (recommended) or something more complex like `exim4`.<br>
 <br>
-Here are some nullmailer instructions provided by Michael Iverson:<br>
+Here are some `nullmailer` instructions provided by Michael Iverson:<br>
 <pre><code>sudo apt-get install nullmailer<br>
 # edit /etc/mailname to hold your "from" domain name.
 (If you were google, you'd use "gmail.com".)<br>
 # edit /etc/nullmailer/adminaddr to contain the address you want mail to root to be routed to.<br>
 # edit /etc/nullmailer/remotes to contain the mail server to forward email to. <br>
 </code></pre>
-Alternatively, here are some instructions for the more complex exim4:<br>
+Alternatively, here are some instructions for the more complex `exim4`:<br>
 <pre><code>sudo apt-get -y install mailutils<br>
 sudo dpkg-reconfigure exim4-config<br>
 </code></pre>
-Once you've configured your mail server and verified that it can send email properly, you might want to create a daily cronjob to execute /usr/bin/sostat and email you the output:<br>
+Once you've configured your mail server and verified that it can send email properly, you might want to create a daily cronjob to execute `/usr/bin/sostat` and email you the output:<br>
 <pre><code># /etc/cron.d/sostat<br>
 #<br>
 # crontab entry to run sostat and email its output<br>